 When completing an Incident Report, select one option only from the list which identifies the part of the body affected by the most serious injury.
+Subfields may open for more detailed information.
 See the Question Mark Help (?) next to this field for further information.
-Select one option only from the list which identifies the part of the body affected by the most serious injury.